Academics

 3. Staff members shall be appointed to oversee admission to the Graduate School by the Dean of the Graduate School from among full-time and/or part-time university faculty.

-Article 6 (Criteria for Grading and Passing)
+Article 6 (Criteria for Grading and Passing of Admissions Testing)

 1. In order to pass the documentation screening and interview stages for the Graduate School, an applicant shall obtain more than 60% of the total grade with respect to each of the documentation screening and interview stages.